ada-x64/cubething.dev/static/posts/building_this_site.md

 [Deno](https://deno.land) is a server-side JavaScript runtime with native Typescript support.
 It is written in Rust and is focused on security and web compatibility.
 The original goal for Deno was to be a successor runtime to Node.js.
 It was announced in a 2018 talk called [10 Things I Regret about Node.js](https://www.youtube.com/watch?v=M3BM9TB-8yA).
 There was quite a bit of buzz around it when it first launched, but that hype has died down a bit in favor of [Bun](https://bun.sh).
 Being a Rust programmer, of course I had heard of Deno, and being a Typescript programmer, I wanted to give a native TS runtime a shot.
 So I decided to give it a try and built this website with it.

 My experience with Deno has been pretty good, though there are a few things I struggled with.
 Installing and using Deno has been a breeze.
 The native typescript support is fantastic, and the global cache means your repository doesn't get cluttered with nonsense - and you save disk space.
 My main problem is that some TypeScript dependency resolution fails.
 For example, this website is using [ PrismJS ](https://prismjs.com) to highlight code blocks.
-However, the type specifications for language extensions fail to load, causing around 1 second of latency between builds while it tries to fetch the (non-existent) depedencies.
+However, the type specifications for language extensions fail to load, causing around 1 second of latency between builds while it tries to fetch the (non-existent) dependencies.
 This is likely a compatibility issue, since Deno doesn't aim for total Node.js interoperation.
 There is probably workaround for this, but I have to find this.
-However, I also got this error when loading in the Katex dependencies from [deno gfm](https://deno.land/x/gfm@0.2.1), which is used in the offically supported Fresh framework.
+However, I also got this error when loading in the Katex dependencies from [deno gfm](https://deno.land/x/gfm@0.2.1), which is used in the officially supported Fresh framework.

 Aside from these few issues, my experience with Deno has been pretty good.
 It's fantastic for spinning up quick TS scripts, and using `deno compile` makes it easy to spin up executables.
 Though, I wonder to what extent this is a good idea.
 Why not opt for a scripting language that has been designed for server-side use, like Python or Ruby, and which have sane defaults?
 Perhaps Deno's safety model is appealing, though I wonder if the executable sizes and speeds are worth the tradeoff.
 (I'll have to look into that.)